MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 - To place calls through a PSTN gateway that is enabled for Location-Based Routing, users must also be enabled for Location-Based Routing.

-- To allow users who are enabled for Location-Based Routing to place outbound PSTN calls from an unknown network site, the following must be true:
+- To allow users who are enabled for Location-Based Routing to place outbound and receive inbound PSTN calls from an unknown network site, the following must be true:

   - The call needs to egress from a PSTN gateway that is enabled for Location-Based Routing.
   - The PSTN gateway must be configured with the flag GatewayLbrEnabledUserOverride set to True.